Minimally Invasive Lumbar Decompression for Spinal Stenosis

 What is Lumbar Spinal Stenosis?

 Lumbar spinal stenosis is a narrowing of the spinal canal in the lower back.
-Pain or numbness in the lower back when standing upright or walking can be the result of lumbar spinal stenosis.
+Pain or numbness in the lower back when standing upright or walking can result from lumbar spinal stenosis.
 The condition can also cause pain, numbness, or tingling in the legs or buttocks.
 Sitting or leaning forward may help provide relief.

 What Is the MILD Procedure for Lumbar Spinal Stenosis?